iwangjian/Midi-Tuning/README.md

 ```
 Afterward, you can compute the consistency probability by adding the `--detector_model logs/${DATASET_NAME}/detector` argument when runing `eval/eval_light.py` or `eval/eval_topdial.py`.

 To obtain GPT-4 scores, you should first have an OpenAI API key and store it into a file, e.g., `openai_api_key.txt`.
-Then, you can run the following commands:
+Then, you can run the following command:
 ```bash
 # for LIGHT dataset
 python eval/eval_by_gpt.py \